-In addition to the reasons specified in Section 48900, a student may be suspended from school or recommended for expulsion if the superintendent or the principal of the school in which the student is enrolled determines that the student has committed sexual harassment as defined in EC 212.5

-For the purpose of this chapter, the conduct described in EC Section 212.4 must be considered by a reasonable person of the same gender as the victim to be sufficiently severe or perverse to have a negative impact upon the individual's academic performance or to create an intimidating, hostile, or offensive educational environment.
-This section shall not apply to students enrolled in kindergarten and grades 1 to 3, inclusive.
-(Add Stats.
-1992 Ch.
-909)
+In addition to the reasons specified in Section 48900, a pupil may be suspended from school or recommended for expulsion if the superintendent or the principal of the school in which the pupil is enrolled determines that the pupil has committed sexual harassment as defined in Section 212.5.
+For the purposes of this chapter, the conduct described in Section 212.5 must be considered by a reasonable person of the same gender as the victim to be sufficiently severe or pervasive to have a negative impact upon the individual's academic performance or to create an intimidating, hostile, or offensive educational environment.
+This section shall not apply to pupils enrolled in kindergarten and grades 1 to 3, inclusive.

-Education Code 48900.3
+Hate Violence EDC 48900.3

-In addition to the reasons specified in Sections 48900 and 48900.2, a pupil in any of grades 4 through 12, inclusive may be suspended from school or recommended for expulsion if the superintendent or the principal of the school in which the student is enrolled determines that the student caused, attempted to cause, threatened to cause, or participated in an act of hate violence as defined by subdivision (e) of Section 33032.5.
-(Added by Stats 1994, c.
-1198).
+In addition to the reasons set forth in Sections 48900 and 48900.2, a pupil in any of grades 4 to 12, inclusive, may be suspended from school or recommended for expulsion if the superintendent or the principal of the school in which the pupil is enrolled determines that the pupil has caused, attempted to cause, threatened to cause, or participated in an act of, hate violence, as defined in subdivision (e) of Section 233.

-Education Code 48900.4
+Harassment EDC 48900.4

-In addition to the grounds specified in Sections 48900 and 48900.2, a pupil in any of grades 4 through 12, inclusive may be suspended from school or recommended for expulsion if the superintendent or the principal of the school in which the student is enrolled determines that student has (intentionally) engaged in harassment, threats, or intimidation directed against a student or group of students that is sufficiently severe or pervasive to have the actual and reasonable expected effect of materially disrupting class work, creating substantial disorder, and invading the rights of that student or group of students by creating an intimidating or hostile educational environment.
+In addition to the grounds specified in Sections 48900 and 48900.2, a pupil enrolled in any of grades 4 to 12, inclusive, may be suspended from school or recommended for expulsion if the superintendent or the principal of the school in which the pupil is enrolled determines that the pupil has intentionally engaged in harassment, threats, or intimidation, directed against school district personnel or pupils, that is sufficiently severe or pervasive to have the actual and reasonably expected effect of materially disrupting classwork, creating substantial disorder, and invading the rights of either school personnel or pupils by creating an intimidating or hostile educational environment.

-Education Code 48900.7
+Terroristic Threat EDC 48900.7

-In addition to the reasons specified in Sections 48900, 48900.2, 48900.3 and 48900.4, a pupil may be suspended from school or recommended for expulsion if the superintendent or the principal of the school in which the student is enrolled determines that pupil has made terrorist threats against school officials or school property, or both.
+a.
+In addition to the reasons specified in Sections 48900, 48900.2, 48900.3, and 48900.4, a pupil may be suspended from school or recommended for expulsion if the superintendent or the principal of the school in which the pupil is enrolled determines that the pupil has made terroristic threats against school officials or school property, or both.